Best On-Prem DAM Systems in 2026: A Practical Comparison

 - Direct integration with NAS and internal file servers

-- Runs on both Windows Server and Linux, giving teams flexibility in deployment.
+- Runs on both Windows Server and Linux (coming very soon).

-- AI Content Tagging and Facial Recognition — both available as fully local modules that can run inside your infrastructure without sending data to external services
+- Local AI Content Tagging and Facial Recognition without transferring confidential data to external services

 - Intuitive interface accessible for technical and non-technical teams